nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 For above method `user` route will be created which will accept only `GET` request.

 This pattern also allows creating route with multiple supported HTTP methods.

-To create route with multiple supported HTTP methods, it should be concated without space but HTTP method name should be in camel case only.
+To create route with multiple supported HTTP methods, it should be concatenated without space but HTTP method name should be in camel case only.
 See below example to understand how multiple http methods are created.

 ```php
 public function actionGetPostUser() {